Milanese Churburg Breast Plate 14th century

 Suitable for LARP, SCA and historical re-enactment combat.

-Available in the following chest sizes (measured across the chest)
+Available in the following chest sizes (measured across the front of the chest)

 54 cm (MEDIUM)